etothemanders/GoingPostal/README.md

 ===
 # TODO

-1. Fetch my shipment emails from Gmail - DONE
-  1. Login - DONE
+0. Check for logged in user
+1. Check for new shipments
-  2. Connect to Gmail API (Gmail OAuth?) - DONE
+  1. Connect to Gmail API (Gmail OAuth) - DONE
-  3. Fetch emails (all? last 60 days? upper limit?) - DONE
-  4. Find shipment confirmation emails - DONE
+  2. Fetch shipment emails (last 6 months) - DONE
-  5. Parse shipment number (and courier?) - DONE
+  3. Parse tracking number and determine courier - DONE
-2. Get package tracking numbers - DONE
-  1. Add tracking number, courier info to db
+  4. If a new tracking number from a courier that I can track, add to db
+2. Check for new package locations
+  1. Look up the current status of all tracking numbers
-3. Looks up their status and location from the courier
+  2. If current status is not delivered, get tracking info from the courier
-  1. Add location data to db
+  3. If location is new, add location data to db
-  2. Get all movement updates, add info to db
-4. Display their paths and current location on a map
+3. Display shipment paths and current location on a map
+  1. Add a map to html page
+  2. Determine lat/long for each location from Google Maps API, save to db
+  3. Create polyline for each shipment from Google Maps API, add to map
+4. Write job scheduler to check for package updates (once per day?)
-5. Send a text message (or call?) after being delivered
+5. Send a text message after being delivered
-6. Load a user from the DB if one already exists
-7. Save the actual shipment id for the locations

 ===

 # Daily Stand-Ups

+## 2014-07-23

+### Accomplished yesterday:
+1. Finished refactoring some Python code
+2. Created route and template html stub for my_shipments.html

+### Plan for today:
+1. Add a map to html

+### Blockers:
+None right now.

 ## 2014-07-22